chrultrabook/docs/src/docs/firmware/ventoy.md

-# Installing Ventoy to a USB drive with chromeOS
+# Using Ventoy on ChromeOS

 Ventoy is a useful tool that allows you to have multiple OS installer images on a single drive.
-It is also the only way to properly create an installer for Windows using chromeOS.
+It is also the only way to properly create the Windows installer using ChromeOS.

 ## Backing up your drive